PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ```
 + You can find for example the information in the table:

-New connection from IP-Address:Portnumber as MAC-Address(of your Sensor) (p2, c1, k120).
+New connection from IP-Address:Portnumber as MAC-Address(of your sensor) (p2, c1, k120).

 + The next step is to press Ctrl + C to exit the currently running command or process and return to the command line to enter new commands.
 + We need the first test whether the sensor sends data to the Industrial Pi 4.